 What Zacchaeus offered to do is called restitution.
-Restitution is the act of restoring to the rightful owner something that has been taken away, stolen, lost or surrendered.
-According to Leviticus 6:1-7, restitution was part of the Mosaic Law the required a person who stole someone's property not only had to pay for it but also had to add 20 percent or one-fifth of its value.
+Restitution is the act of restoring to the rightful owner something that has been taken away, stolen, lost, or surrendered.
+According to Leviticus 6:1-7, restitution was part of the Mosaic Law that required a person who stole someone's property not only had to pay for it, but also had to add 20 percent or one-fifth of its value.

 5 Lessons From Zacchaeus

 The story is another example of Jesus reaching out to a sinner and offering salvation.

 Lesson 1: We should want to see Jesus, no matter what it takes (v.
 3).

 Lesson 2: We should put our pride aside.
 It would have to be a humbling experience to be so short that you have to climb a tree to see (v.
 4).

 Lesson 3: Be willing to accept Jesus' invitation and answer His call (v.
 5).

 Lesson 4: Meet Jesus with excitement and joy.
 Be excited about Jesus and the salvation He offers (v.
 6).

 Lesson 5: Let Jesus find you and change you because He can, and He is willing to do so (vv.
 8, 10).